-Germany’s Social Democrats leader resigns after vote fiasco
+Germany’s Social Democrats leader quits after election blow

 Andrea Nahles said she wanted “clarity” after questions were raised about her ability to lead the party.

-“The necessary support for me to carry out my duties isn’t there anymore,” she said in a statement Sunday.
+“The necessary support for me to carry out my duties isn’t there anymore,” she said in a statement.

-The Social Democrats fell to third place behind Merkel’s center-right Union bloc and the Greens in last month’s European Parliament election in Germany.
+The Social Democrats fell to third place behind Merkel’s center-right Union bloc and the Greens in the May 26 European Parliament election in Germany.

 Nahles took over as party leader in February 2018, as the Social Democrats reluctantly extended their “grand coalition” with Merkel’s conservatives following a poor showing in the previous year’s German election.